 Magic Kingdom, as I said, is awesome with little kids.
 The benefit of attractions at the Magic Kingdom is that even the more thrilling ones, or the faster ones, are still very tame.
 Thunder Mountain and Space Mountain are fast, but not so much so that kids who meet the height requirements won’t love them.

 The highlights of the Magic Kingdom, EPCOT and Hollywood Studios for small kids are going to be a lot of the character-focused rides, and there are a lot of those.
 Whether your child is into Frozen or Peter Pan or Toy Story there are rides in each park to get them excited.
+The two newest rides that are good for small kids in Disney World are Remy’s Ratatouille Adventure in EPCOT and Mickey & Minnie’s Runaway Railway in Hollywood Studios.
+I feel that the technology and visuals are very similar, but I think the Railway experience is WAYYYYYYY better.

 In Disney’s Animal Kingdom, the Kilimanjaro Safari and Na’vi River Journey are both great with small kids, and then there are lots of shows and entertainment options for them too.
 Animal Kingdom has some great big kid rides too, so it’s our top pick for visiting Disney World with a family of mixed ages.